|

 are magnified by higher altitudes.

-The campaign poster carries the slogan "Don't catch your death"
+The campaign poster carries the slogan "Don't catch your death" and shows young drinkers, glass in hand, before an

-background.
+Alpine background.

-problem in resorts and had caused several accidents on the
+French authorities said drink-skiing was becoming a growing problem in resorts and had caused several accidents on

-A study published by the British foreign ministry estimated a
+A study published by the British foreign ministry estimated a third of skiers and snow-boarders under 25 had

-Westmacott said the embassy had often been forced to bear the
+Westmacott said the embassy had often been forced to bear the cost of accidents since many British tourists failed

-out appropriate insurance covering
+to take out appropriate insurance covering

 winter sports